cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V8.md

 ## Foreword

-Version 8 of this lib is a big update for 2 reasons:
+Version 8 of this library is a big update for 2 reasons:

 1. One was beyond my control: it follows a regression in TypeScript 3.2 (see [#64](https://github.com/cyrilletuzi/angular-async-local-storage/issues/64)).
 The worst part was the TS team support: the regression would be solved only in TypeScript 3.4.
 As a consequence, decision was made to change the `JSONSchema` interface to not be dependent on unreliable edgy TypeScript behavior anymore.

-2. This lib was born some years ago with Angular 2.
+2. This library was born some years ago with Angular 2.
 What was a little project grew up a lot and is now downloaded dozens of thousands of times on `npm`  each week.
 It was time to do a full review (and rewrite).

 So yes, there are a lot of changes, but it is for good:
 - many things (like validation) have been simplified